1GHz clocked distribution of electrically generated entangled photon pairs: Introduction

-To perform high level operations \citep{Ekert.1991,Briegel.1998,Jacobs.2002,Riedmatten.2004} in a quantum network, entanglement must be distributed between nodes \citep{Komar.2014,sun.2016,valivarthi.2016,Wengerowsky.2019}.
-Intrinsic security of quantum communication protocols can be provided by entangled photon sources with sub-Poissonian statistics such as semiconductor quantum dots (QD)s \citep{Benson.2000,Michler.2000}, unlike sources based on non-linear processes \citep{Kwiat.1995,Li.2005}.
+For implementation of various kinds of advanced quantum network schemes \cite{Ekert.1991,Briegel.1998,Jacobs.2002,Riedmatten.2004}, entanglement must be distributed between nodes \cite{Komar.2014,sun.2016,valivarthi.2016,Wengerowsky.2019}.
+The most widely used sources are currently based on spontaneous non-linear processes \cite{Kwiat.1995,Li.2005}, though the efficiency of these sources is intrinsically limited if multi-photon emission is to be minimised.
+This limit does not apply to entangled photon sources with sub-Poissonian statistics, such as semiconductor quantum dots (QD)s \cite{Benson.2000,Michler.2000}, with the prospect of deterministic entangled pair generation \cite{liu.2019}.

+For an entangled photon source to be embedded in a quantum network, it must further conform to the basic requirements of operating clock rate and wavelength.
+State-of-the art quantum key distribution (QKD) systems operate at clock frequencies of 1GHz and above \cite{Yuan.2008,boaron.2018}, with photons in the telecom C-band most suitable for distribution over standard optical fibers.

-Epitaxially grown semiconductor QDs can be readily incorporated into PIN diode structures, enabling the fabrication of light sources using standard semiconductor processing techniques \citep{Benson.2000,Michler.2000b}.
-As QDs embedded within diodes can be electrically excited \citep{Yuan.2002}, it is possible to create entangled photon sources that can be conveniently operated similar to other standard light sources, such as telecom laser diodes.
-InAs/InP QDs emit in the lowest-loss silica fiber window \citep{SkibaSzymanska.2017}, which makes them prime candidates for transmission over standard fiber networks.
+Epitaxially grown semiconductor QDs can be readily incorporated into PIN diode structures, enabling the fabrication of light sources using standard semiconductor processing techniques \cite{Benson.2000,Michler.2000b}.
+As QDs embedded within diodes can be electrically excited \cite{Yuan.2002}, it is possible to create entangled photon sources that can be conveniently operated similar to other standard light sources, such as telecom laser diodes.
+InAs/InP QDs emit in the lowest-loss silica fiber window \cite{SkibaSzymanska.2017}, which makes them prime candidates for transmission over standard fiber networks.